oracle/tribuo/docs/FAQs.md

 ### Why are there feature objects?
 Why not just use arrays?

 Primitive arrays in Java are fast, but they imply a dense feature space.
-One of Tribuo's design goals was strong support for NLP tasks, which typically have high-dimensional, sparse feature spaces.
+One of Tribuo's design goals is strong support for NLP tasks, which typically have high-dimensional, sparse feature spaces.
 As a result, *every* feature space in Tribuo is implicitly sparse, unlike the implicit assumption of density made by most ML libraries.
 Another consequence of supporting NLP